 - Microsoft Visual C# 2010 or newer

 First verify that the tag chip is not locked by writing a new EPC.
 Make sure the Monza R6 tag is in the field of view (FOV) of the reader antenna.
-Open MultiReader, connect to the reader, and start an inventory.
+Open ItemTest, connect to the reader, and start an inventory.
 Once the Monza R6 tag is inventoried, stop the inventory run, right click the tag inventoried, and select "Change EPC".
 By default, Monza R6 EPCs start with the characters "E280-1160-6000".
-Enter a new EPC such as "1111-2222-3333-4444-5555-6666" and click "Write Tag(s)".
+Enter a new EPC such as "1111-2222-3333-4444-5555-6666", make sure you select the correct reader, and click "Apply".

 Figure 1.
 New EPC written to Monza R6 tag

-After successfully writing an EPC to the tag to verify the tag is not locked, exit MultiReader.
+After successfully writing an EPC to the tag to verify the tag is not locked, exit ItemTest.

 Next, use the sample application LockMR6EpcMemory.zip to perform a permalock operation.
 Extract the folder and open the project file "LockMR6EpcMemory.csproj" using Microsoft Visual C# 2010 or newer.
 Using the Solutions Explorer pane, open "SolutionConstraints.cs" and change the ReaderHostname to match the reader.